 Oh, wait -- it actually happened.

 On December 6, 1935, in a recording studio so small it was called "the broom closet," four sides were cut and released as "Mildred Bailey and her Alley Cats."
-Here for your delectation is one of them, the beautiful Fats Waller-Andy Razaf Willow Tree.
+Here for your delectation are two of them, the beautiful Fats Waller-Andy Razaf Willow Tree, and Down-Hearted Blues.

 One of the greatest small bands ever recorded!
 John Hammond bullied so many people and annoyed so many others, but he had wonderful taste -- and Mildred (unlike Billie) didn't mind being brought back to her own version of Bessie Smith's recorded legacy.
 From the vantage point of 2011, that broom closet sounds pretty good: everyone comes through in splendor.
 Happy New Year, Kid: keep sharing your pleasures with us!